Time to shut down again? As coronavirus cases surge, a growing chorus makes the case

 So far, that has been the preferred method for governors seeking to arrest climbing caseloads while not alienating a virus-weary public.
 Yet, with scant evidence of progress in states across the Sun Belt — and beyond — experts are increasingly concluding that more drastic measures are necessary.

-“Stay-at-home is a blunt instrument,” said Farshad Fani Marvasti, director of public health at Arizona State University.
+“Stay-at-home is a blunt instrument,” said Farshad Fani Marvasti, director of public health at the University of Arizona College of Medicine Phoenix.
 “But when you’re leading the world in new cases and things don’t seem to be getting better, you may have to use that blunt instrument.”

 Studies have found that orders that closed nonessential businesses and forbid nonessential travel or gatherings prevented millions of coronavirus cases nationwide when they were imposed this spring.
 Researchers have also found such orders could have saved tens of thousands of lives had they been implemented earlier.

-But with the economy reeling from a prolonged shutdown, and President Trump agitating for a quick reopening, governors across the country lifted restrictions in May.
+But with the economy reeling from a prolonged shutdown and President Trump agitating for a quick reopening, governors across the country lifted restrictions in May.
 That was despite the fact that most had not met the White House’s own criteria for determining when it was safe to ease up.

 Now, with caseloads hitting new peaks, the process for some states has been thrown in reverse.